Mai-Te-Pora/proposals/TIP-16/README.md

 bnb1_busd1 performed pretty well.
 There is still potential upwards.
 Lowering bnb1_eth1 may shift liquidity to bnb1_busd1.

 ### CEL pairs
-The cel pairs performed not that bad, but focusing on one or two pairs could make the deal here.
+The cel pairs performed good too, but focusing on one or two pairs could make the deal here.

+### wbtc1_usdc1 VS btcb1_busd1
+If you just compare Volume then wbtc1_usdc1 wins.
+If you look deeper into the data btcb_busd1 wins because it is cheaper.
+Both tokens are from BSC and therefor the transfer is super cheap compared to two ETH tokens.
+It is my preferred choice to trade BTC.
+Increasing btcb1_bsud1 and letting wbtc1_usdc1 untouched could increase the volume.

 ### wbtc1_btcb1
 Not much to say, this pair should be no longer boosted.